+APPENDIX A:

-APPENDIX A: Standards for the Keeping of Animals in the Residential Zones of the Fairview Unincorporated Area of Alameda County
+Standards for the Keeping of Animals in the Residential Zones of the Fairview Unincorporated Area of Alameda County (Effective 1/1/2011)

-The intent of these Standards is to address the unique issues related to the keeping of animals in the Fairview Community.
+The intent of these Standards, which were developed by the Alameda County Sheriff's Office, is to address the unique issues related to the keeping of animals in the Fairview Community.
 The impact and efficacy of these Standards will be evaluated by the Sheriff before they are considered for application in other areas of the unincorporated County.